RundizBones/ModuleAdmin/.wiki/plugins-actions-reference.md

-# Plugins actions order
+# Plugins actions reference

-These actions are display by execute order.
+The plugin actions hook reference.

 ## Typical requests
-These actions are called for both logged in and non logged in users.
+These actions can be called for both logged in and non logged in users.
-Not all actions are called on every pages.
+The action in a table below display by execute order.

 | Hook name | Description |
 |--------------|---------------|